 Occombe is our working organic farm on the edge of Paignton.
 Here you will find an award-winning farm shop and cafe featuring the best of local food, together with a traditional butchery, education centre, 2km easy-access nature trail and children's play area.
 Get close to wildlife in the bird hide, take part in a letterboxing trail around the farm or enjoy home-cooked dishes in the Bakehouse.
 Occombe is open to the public all year round, parking and entry are free.
 Visit the Occombe Farm website here.

-Berry Head is a National Nature Reserve and Country Park, home to the rare Greater Horseshoe bats, the UK's most southerly Guillemot colony, and a variety of rare or threatened flora and fauna.
+Berry Head is a National Nature Reserve, home to the rare Greater Horseshoe bats, the UK's most southerly Guillemot colony, and a variety of rare or threatened flora and fauna.
 The headland which juts out in to the sea in front of Brixham offers magnificent views across Torbay and features some of the UK's best-preserved Napoleonic Fortifications.
 You will find a Visitor Centre and Cafe in the newly restored Guardhouse.
 Visit the Berry Head website here.

 The Trust cares for Ansteys Cove and nearby Redgate Beach which connect Walls Hill to Hope’s Nose.
 Unfortunately, Redgate Beach is currently closed to the public because of the risk of rock-fall from the cliffs behind.
 Ansteys Cove is accessible with a car park above and steps down to a platform and rocky beach.
 There is a seasonal beach café on the promenade.